 The Compassion Initiative was co-founded by Dr Stan Steindl and Dr James Kirby, both from The University of Queensland and both Clinical Psychologists.

 In 2014, Dr Stan Steindl, a clinical psychologist in private practice at Psychology Consultants, Adjunct Associate Professor in the UQ School of Psychology, and UQ Alumni, made a donation to the University of Queensland for the establishment of the UQ Compassion Symposium.
 The inaugural UQ Compassion Symposium was delivered on the 5th and 6th of September 2014, attracting over 350 attendees.

 The inaugural symposium keynote speaker was Professor James Doty, Director of the Center for Compassion and Altruism Research and Education (CCARE) at Stanford University.
 CCARE is a centre for excellence in the science and practice of compassion, producing high quality research and publications on this topic.
 His address was very well-received, thought-provoking and inspiring, and important connections with him were established.

-Dr James R. Doty is the very first Advisory Board Member for The Compassion Initiative, and we are honoured to have him as a founding member of The Compassion Initiative.
+Dr James R. Doty is an Advisory Board Member for The Compassion Initiative, and we are honoured to have him as a founding member of The Compassion Initiative.

-In conjunction with the activities of Dr Steindl, Dr James Kirby, Clinical Psychologist & Research Fellow at the UQ Parenting and Family Support Centre, began to develop a strong research interest in the science and practice of compassion and self-compassion.
+In conjunction with the activities of Dr Steindl, Dr James Kirby, Clinical Psychologist and Senior Lecturer at UQ School of Psychology, and also UQ Alumni, began to develop a strong research interest in the science and practice of compassion and self-compassion.
 Having a strong track record in research, focusing largely on helping families, he began to develop research protocols that incorporated practices related to compassion and self-compassion into his ongoing research.